MC-DeltaT/cpu-performance-demos/README.md

 # CPU Performance Demonstrations

 A collection of microbenchmarks demonstrating low-level concepts and optimisations that affect performance on modern x86 CPUs.
+Each demonstration examines a single concept in isolation to make learning easier.

 *Warning: CPU microarchitecture ahead!*